 Effective communication starts with a robust strategy.
-And while many organizations have this locked up, many do not.
+And while many organizations have this nailed many do not.
 That's where I can help.

 The leadership of any business is an essential ingredient of an effective communications program.

-I help companies and other organizations to identify and hone appropriate platforms and messages for CEOs and other C-Suite executives, then develop programs that help to establish them as thought leaders, through a combination of owned content, earned media, and visibility at hand-picked industry events and conferences.
+I help businesses and other organizations to identify and hone appropriate platforms and messages for CEOs and other C-Suite executives, then develop programs designed to establish them as thought leaders, through a combination of owned content, earned media, and visibility at hand-picked industry events and conferences.